Pierre Bourgault: Biography

 Bourgault was born in East Angus in the Estrie (Eastern Townships) region of Quebec.
 His father was a civil servant and his mother, a homemaker.
 His parents sent him to boarding school at age seven, determined that he should receive the education which they lacked.
 After secondary school, he briefly attended the seminary and entertained the idea of a possible entry into the priesthood, per ancestral tradition, but reneged on his obligation shortly thereafter.
 He is today entombed within the traditionally Catholic Notre Dame des Neiges Cemetery in Montreal.

 Beginning in the early 1960s, he supported Quebec independence from Canada and in 1960 joined the pro-independence Rassemblement pour l'indépendance nationale.
 A famed and inflammatory orator, he led a number of union strikes and marches that resulted in violence.
 In 1964, he became leader of the RIN, and came up just short in the Duplessis riding of Northern Quebec.
 During the St. Jean Baptiste celebration in 1968, a demonstration for Quebec nationalism turned into a riot when other supporters threw projectiles at newly minted Prime Minister Pierre Trudeau.
 He and 300 others were arrested for this incident, while Trudeau's stoic response significantly helped.

+In 1964 he made a small appearance in Denis Héroux's student film Over My Head (Jusqu'au cou), as himself in a political debate.

 In 1968, popular cabinet minister and television host René Lévesque founded Mouvement Souveraineté-Association, a more moderate sovereignist party.
 Lévesque rebuffed in an attempt to have the RIN included en masse, fearing the RIN's reputation for protests and violence would hurt the movement.
 Bourgeault disbanded the party and invited its members to join the MSA one by one and the new Ralliement national in the newly founded Parti Québécois, under Lévesque's leadership.